apache/trafficserver/doc/admin/reverse-proxy-http-redirects.en.rst

 more cost-effective than replicating data.
-For example, Traffic Server can be used as a mirror site on the far side of a trans-Atlantic link to serve users without having to fetch the request and content across expensive international connections.
+For example, Traffic Server can be used as a mirror site on the far side of a trans-Atlantic link to serve users without having to fetch the request and content across expensive, or higher latency, international connections.
 Unlike replication, for which hardware must be configured to replicate all data and to handle peak capacity, Traffic Server dynamically adjusts to optimally use the serving and storing capacity of the hardware.
 Traffic Server is also designed to keep content fresh automatically, thereby eliminating the